antonsamper/hapi-cron/README.md

 * `timezone` - [REQUIRED] - A valid [timezone](https://momentjs.com/timezone/).
 * `request` - [REQUIRED] - The request object containing the route url path.
 Other [options](https://hapijs.com/api#serverinjectoptions-callback) can also be passed into the request object.
     * `url` - [REQUIRED] - Route path to request
-* `callback` - [OPTIONAL] - Callback function to run after the route has been requested.
+* `onComplete` - [OPTIONAL] - Callback function to run after the route has been requested.
 The function will contain the response from the request.

-Please note that the plugin only works when the server contains exactly one connection.

 ## Cron configuration